sergiusens/snappy-docs/build-snaps/parts.md

 ## Working with Snapcraft parts

 You've a number of ways in which to organize and include parts into you snaps.
-For example, you may want to enhance your part’s functionality using `stage-packages` to bring Ubuntu deb-based packages into your part, `filesets` to declare inclusion and exclusion sets, `organize` so make the artifact output for your part neater, `stage` and `snap` to make certain only the right set of files is seen at each stage (making use of filesets or not).
+For example, you may want to enhance your part’s functionality using `stage-packages` to bring Ubuntu deb-based packages into your part, `filesets` to declare inclusion and exclusion sets, `organize` so make the artifact output for your part neater, `stage` and `prime` to make certain only the right set of files is seen at each stage (making use of filesets or not).

 ### Advanced example